 Mr. Mayes was appointed Director of the VA Regional Office in Boston, Massachusetts, in August 2010.
-He is responsible for administering the disability compensation and vocational rehabilitation and employment programs in Massachusetts serving more than 375,000 Veterans and their families.
+He is responsible for administering the disability compensation and veteran readiness and employment programs in Massachusetts serving more than 375,000 Veterans and their families.
 In November 2011, he assumed responsibility for the Manchester, New Hampshire, and White River Junction, Vermont, VA Regional Offices expanding his leadership role to the entire Middle New England area of operations.

 Prior to Mr. Mayes’ assignment in Boston, he led VA's Compensation and Pension Service from 2006 to 2010.
 This assignment is acknowledged as one of the most complex and demanding within the Veterans Benefits Administration.
 As Director of Compensation and Pension Service, he was responsible for policy formulation and oversight of VA’s disability compensation and pension benefit programs with a portfolio that grew from nearly $35 billion to more than $48 billion during his tenure.
 His accomplishments include groundbreaking new disability evaluation criteria for Traumatic Brain Injury and simplified claims procedures for Veterans suffering with Post-traumatic Stress Disorder.